Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

 In the management console

-, go to the folder page and select Managed Service for Kubernetes. -
+, go to the folder dashboard and select Managed Service for Kubernetes. -

-Click your cluster's name and select Workload in the left-hand panel.
+Click the cluster name and select Workload in the left-hand panel.

 -